jtbg/pdf_receipt_renamer/README.md

 I made this to save some time uploading FSA receipts at the end of the year.

+Dependcy:
+If your distro doesn't include `pdftotext`, you'll need to install it.

 Usage:
 1. download parse.sh and place it in the same folder as your PDF receipts
 2. `chmod +x parse.sh`, which allows the script to be executed